 The major theories of personality, personality development, and personality assessment.
 Prerequisite: PSY 105.
 Fall PSY 208.
-Psychology as a Profession 3 credits professional psychology as it is reflected in contemporary theory and practice.
+Psychology as a Profession 3 credits

+Specifically designed for psychology majors or minors, this course provides an introduction to the discipline of professional psychology as it is reflected in contemporary theory and practice.
 Students will develop an ability to evaluate and utilize information from psychological research published in leading journals, as well as to write research that meets the current standards and practice of psychology.
 This course will guide students in developing a personal plan for achieving their own goals as psychology students and, when appropriate, strategies for graduate school application or career placement and development.
 Students are required to become student affiliates of the American Psychological Association.
 Prerequisite: PSY 105.
 Fall